rohitkumar9710/CP-almanac/Documentation/Chapter 1 STL/Priority Queue/priority_queue.md

 ### Defination :
 <li>Priority queue is a data structure.
 Every data structure is designed to perform effectively for some special purposes.
-Example, Binary Search tree is a data structure whose one of the major functionality is searching an element in O(1).
+Example, Red Black tree is a data structure whose one of the major functionality is searching an element in O(logn).

 So lets see in which cases priority queue performs the best
 ## Functionality of priority_queues